 For this year’s festival, 13 full classical concerts and over 15 smaller events were planned, in addition to our own quartet seminar for young string quartets.

 – We are in a somewhat different situation than festivals that are arranged in larger cities with a more local audience.
 For us, at least 50% of the audience are visitors, many from abroad.
 These will most likely be absent and hit us hard, says general manager Knut Kirkesæther.

 In 2019, more than 4,000 tickets were sold for the Lofoten International Chamber Music Festival.
 When many of these – as well as the festival’s artists come from abroad, the situation creates great uncertainty for the implementation.

 – We have more than 20 invited artists who meet during the festival in various forms of interaction.
 Half of these come from abroad, which today are subject to various restrictions, says Kirkesæther.

-We also have in mind that even if the situation improves towards the summer, we can assume that it will take some time before people are comfortable meeting in larger congregations again.
+We also have in mind that even if the situation should improve towards the summer, we can assume that it will take some more time before people are comfortable meeting in larger gatherings again.

 – We are already aiming for November and are already in contact with concert venues and artists.
 This will of course be a completely different festival, but with classical music in the center, says Kirkesæther.

 As is well known, Lofoten has seen an enormous influx of tourists in autumn / winter in recent years, which has been a proven investment in the industry.
 Maybe this can create new opportunities for the festival as well.

 – The tourism industry in Lofoten has been extremely skilled in finding projects that draw people out of the summer season.
 And darkness and the northern lights are attractions in themselves, says Winther Farstad.